What is group therapy?

 Pass the ball-sharing circle

 Members of the group form a circle and pass a ball (could be a basketball or a softball) to one another.
 The person holding the ball will share a personal experience, thought, or feelings.
 Encourage members to speak honestly and to say everything on their mind.
+It helps group members improve their listening skills, attention to detail, and communication.

-When the therapist asks a question, group members stand if they agree and sit if they disagree.
+When the group therapist asks a question, group members stand if they agree and sit if they disagree.
 The group then talks about their responses.
 This exercise can encourage group members to express themselves and speak with one another.

 Feelings faces